Close

 2. Keep an Eye on the Water

 During the winter months, you’ll want to keep an extremely close eye on your hot tub’s water.
-It’s crucial that you keep the water level up, as low water levels can make it difficult for your hot tub to circulate and, worst case scenario, can lead to frozen pipes and cracked shells.
+It’s crucial that you keep the water level up, as low water levels can make it difficult for your hot tub to circulate.
+And, in the worst case scenario after your water level falls, your hot tub can face frozen pipes and cracked shells.

 You’ll also want to be extra careful to keep dirt, debris, and unwanted chemicals out of your tub.
 Since it’s nearly impossible to drain your hot tub in winter, you should try to keep it from getting dirty.
 Provide your guests with towels to wipe down and a weatherproof rug to clean their feet on before entering the hot tub.